Grima04/mesa-turnip-kgsl/src/gallium/docs/source/screen.rst

   per-instance vertex attribs.
 * ``PIPE_CAP_FRAGMENT_COLOR_CLAMPED``: Whether fragment color clamping is supported.
 That is, is the pipe_rasterizer_state::clamp_fragment_color flag supported by the driver?
-If not, the state tracker will insert clamping code into the fragment shaders when needed.
+If not, gallium frontends will insert clamping code into the fragment shaders when needed.

 * ``PIPE_CAP_MIXED_COLORBUFFER_FORMATS``: Whether mixed colorbuffer formats are